|The Graph Reassembling Website|

 Efficient Reassembling of Three-Regular Planar Graphs

-The reassembling of a simple connected graph G = (V , E) is an abstraction of a problem arising in earlier studies of network analysis.
-There are several equivalent definitions of graph reassembling and in this paper we use a definition which makes it closest to the notion of graph carving.
-The reassembling process begins with a binary tree whose nodes are subsets of V and whose leaf nodes are singleton sets, with each of the latter containing a distinct vertex of G. The parent of two nodes in the reassembly tree is defined as the union of the two child nodes' sets.
-The root of the binary tree is a set containing every vertex in the original graph.
-The edge boundary degree of a set in the reassembly of a graph is the number of edges in the original graph that connect vertices in the set to vertices not in the set.
-The alpha measure of a reassembly is the largest edge boundary degree of any node in the reassembling.
+A reassembling of a simple graph G = (V, E) is an abstraction of a problem arising in earlier studies of network analysis.
+There are several equivalent definitions of graph reassembling; in this report we use a definition which makes it closest to the notion of graph carving.
+A reassembling is a rooted binary tree whose nodes are subsets of V and whose leaf nodes are singleton sets, with each of the latter containing a distinct vertex of G. The parent of two nodes in the reassembling is the union of the two children’s vertex sets.
+The root node of the reassembling is the full set V .
+The edge-boundary degree of a node in the reassembling is the number of edges in G that connect vertices in the node’s set to vertices not in the node’s set.
+A reassembling’s α-measure is the largest edge-boundary degree of any node in the reassembling.
 A reassembling of G is α-optimal if its α-measure is the minimum among all α-measures of G’s reassemblings.

 A related work of art